ibm-cloud-docs/vmware/vsan-stability-lsi-3108-based-controllers.md

 `esxcfg-advcfg -s 100000 /LSOM/diskIoTimeout`<br/>
 `esxcfg-advcfg -s 4 /LSOM/diskIoRetryFactor`

-Please note:
+**Note:**

 * These commands must be run on each ESXi host in the vSAN cluster.
 * These commands are immediately effective.
-No reboot is required.
+No restart is required.
-* These commands result in persistent changes and remains configured across reboots.
+* These commands result in persistent changes and remains configured across restarts.

 For more information, see VMware Knowledge Base topic, [Required vSAN and ESXi configuration for controllers based on the LSI 3108 chipset ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://kb.vmware.com/s/article/2144936){: new_window}.